Confused by the Evernote vs OneNote debate?

 However, we can’t help but feel that both note taking apps may leave you wanting for more.

 For starters, firing up a new window or app each time you want to take notes at work is not easy.
 And the tradeoff between features and storage is simply not enough for a professional user.

-So let’s take a look at a OneNote and Evernote alternative that offers far more for way less.
+So let’s take a look at a Microsoft OneNote and Evernote alternative that offers far more for way less.

 Sure, note taking is one of the important things for efficiently managing your projects.

 But that’s about it, it’s just one of the things.